MileHacker Logo

 Medical Facilities

-• Hospitals: Daqing has a number of large general hospitals with modern medical services, including Daqing The Public hospital, Daqing Oilfield The Public hospital, and Daqing Third Hospital.
+• Hospitals: Daqing has several large general hospitals with modern healthcare services, including Daqing The Public hospital, Daqing Oilfield The Public hospital, and Daqing Third Hospital.

 • Pharmacies: Easily found throughout the city.
 Most staff may not speak English; keep translation apps ready or write down generic medication names.

-• Insurance Scope: Confirm your policy includes international travel to China, covering medical emergencies, trip cancellations, plus lost bags.
+• Insurance Scope: Confirm your policy includes international travel to China, covering medical emergencies, trip cancellations, and lost luggage.

 Emergency Contacts